The Corfu Home From Amanda & Alan’s Greek Job Is Now Up For Sale

-By Charlie Colville
+By

 It’s a big fat Greek renovation.
-After making their way through Italy and Spain, Amanda Holden and Alan Carr have set their sights on their next big project – which takes them to the idyllic Ionian island of Corfu.
-It’s the furthest they’ve been from the UK yet, but we can expect the same level of laughs, chaos and mind-blowing home transformation the two are now known for.
-And with all episodes of Amanda & Alan’s Greek Job now streaming, we’re bursting with curiosity.
-Here’s what to expect from the latest series, plus the ‘before’ photos of the property in question.
+After making their way through Italy and Spain, Amanda Holden and Alan Carr set their sights on the idyllic Ionian island of Corfu.
+While the furthest they’ve been from the UK yet, there was still the same level of laughs, chaos and mind-blowing home transformation the two are now known for.
+And with the Corfu home from Amanda & Alan’s Greek Job now on the market, we can take a proper look inside to see its brand new look.

-‘With ivy growing through the windows, hay and mud as a floor, a sewage pipe running through the downstairs plus a roof on the verge of caving in, their new project resembles a stable more than a house,’ says the BBC, in an official overview of the first episode.
+‘With ivy growing through the windows, hay and mud as a floor, a sewage pipe running through the downstairs plus a roof on the verge of caving in, their new project resembles a stable more than a house,’ said the BBC, in an official overview of the first episode.

-Following in the footsteps of previous instalments of the series, the pair flip a tired-looking property with the goal to eventually sell it – with all proceeds from the sale split between Children in Need and Comic Relief.
+Following in the footsteps of previous instalments of the series, the pair flipped a tired-looking property with the goal to eventually sell it – with all proceeds from the sale split between Children in Need and Comic Relief.

 (c) BBC/Voltage TV/Zak Walton